SolutionsDEV/my-moodleapp/README.md

+This is a fork of the original for my development.
+If you need the original repository, you will find it at https://github.com/moodlehq/moodleapp

 Moodle App
 =================

-This is the primary repository of source code for the official mobile app for Moodle. shared
+This is the primary repository of source code for the official mobile app for Moodle.

 * [User documentation](https://docs.moodle.org/en/Moodle_app)
 * [Developer documentation](https://moodledev.io/general/app)